Appeals of University and Student Conduct Hearings

 Section E: Composition

-In cases involving sexual misconduct, the University Conduct Appeal Board shall consist of three (3) members of the University Conduct Board panel; the Chair with the power to vote, and two (2) additional panel members who may include either full-time faculty members or administrators.
+The University Conduct Appeal Board shall consist of three (3) members; the Chair with the power to vote, and two (2) additional panel members.
+The two additional panel members cannot have served on the panel that issued the decision being appealed.

 Section F: General Provisions